ramapinnimty/CS5704-SE-Vault/README.md

 - Step 6: Open `xammp` and start the MySQL module.

-- Step 7: Start `MYSQL Workbench` and run the `se-vault.sql` script to initialize the database:
+- Step 7: Start `MYSQL Workbench` and run the `se-vault.sql` script to initialize the database.

 - Step 8: Start the Server and Client for se-vault in different terminals.